 Meanwhile, nurses are leaving the profession in large numbers from the severe emotional and physical strain of working during the pandemic.
 Approximately 23,000 registered nursing vacancies exist according to the Texas Workforce Commission.

-Right-wing Texas Governor Gregg Abbott, who has long championed the elimination of all public health restrictions and who has issued a statewide ban on mask mandates in schools, himself tested positive for COVID-19, despite having been vaccinated.
+Right-wing Texas Governor Greg Abbott, who has long championed the elimination of all public health restrictions and who has issued a statewide ban on mask mandates in schools, himself tested positive for COVID-19, despite having been vaccinated.

 Since August 8, in little more than two weeks, 4,729 students and 3,373 staff have been infected with coronavirus, according to the Texas Department of State Health Services.
 However, these are likely significant under-counts of the true case numbers.